jed709/jed709.github.io/index.md

 Easy!

-Now, to get comfortable working with posteriors from complex models, let's look at the posterior for the `supp = OJ` and `dose = 0.5` condition (i.e., our intercept).
+Now, to get comfortable working with posteriors from complex models, let's start by trying to calculate some condition means.
+Although we have a reference level and change scores, we can still derive these quite easily using the posterior.
+Let's start off simple, by calculating the condition mean for our reference level.
+In our model, this corresponds to the `supp = OJ` and `dose = 0.5` condition (i.e., our intercept).
 Remember, to access the posterior for this condition, we will need to use the model intercept, i.e., the `b_Intercept` term.
-Let's glimpse at the posterior distribution for the intercept:
+Let's glimpse at the posterior distribution for the intercept by visualizing it:

 ```R
 m.1 %>%